pinot-contrib/pinot-docs/basics/data-import/pinot-file-system/README.md

 -Dplugins.dir=/opt/pinot/plugins -Dplugins.include=pinot-plugin-to-include-1,pinot-plugin-to-include-2
 ```

-You can change the filesystem in the `controller` and `server` config as shown here, where `scheme` refers to the prefix used in the URI of the filesystem, such as in the URI `s3://bucket/path/to/file`, where the scheme is `s3`.
+You can change the file system in the `controller` and `server` configuration.
+In the following configuration example, the URI is `s3://bucket/path/to/file` and `scheme` refers to the file system URI prefix `s3`.

 ```
 #CONTROLLER